kustomzone/kzone/docs/source/index.md

 ## Simple markup

 The markup is straightforward and easy to learn.
-Use style attributes for styling, linear gradients on your skybox.
+Use style attributes for styling, linear gradients on your sky.
 Rotations are expressed in euler angles as radians (so `rotation="3.14 0 0"` rotates an element 180° around the x axis.)
 Positions are expressed in meters so `position="0 0 10"` is 10 meters in front of you.

 ## .obj model support